 E Safety at Home

-You can download a simple checklist that may help you start to protect your children online and decrease the risks they face.
-Or you can engage with your children regarding their use of the internet while at home.
+You can download a simple checklist that may help you start to protect your children online and decrease the risks they face, or you can engage with your children regarding their use of the internet while at home.
+Click the link below to download from CEOP (Child Exploitation and Online Protection).

 Here are some conversation starter ideas from Child Net.